OWC ThunderBay 8 review: loads of space, room for improvement

 Adding drives

-For my ThunderBay, I installed four WD 14TB Red Plus 3.5" NAS drives.
+For my ThunderBay, I installed four WD 14TB Red 3.5" NAS drives.
 These are 7200rpm drives designed for the rigors of DAS and NAS hardware.
-I was tempted to buy faster, more modern SSDs, but their cost would have been prohibitively expensive for my data storage needs.
+I bought four to save money, and because I don't need more storage space at this time.
+If this changed down the road, I could buy four more drives and format those as a separate RAID volume.

 Connecting the ThunderBay 8